Your Guide to Moving to Orlando

 The median household income in Orlando is $51,820, coming in below the national average of $61,937.
 But per capita income is on par in Orlando, at $33,569 compared to a national median of $33,831.

-Payscale says that when you walk down the aisle at the grocery store in Orlando, you can expect to pay $3.40 for a loaf of bread, $1.98 for a gallon of milk, and $1.85 for a carton of eggs.
+When you walk down the aisle at the grocery store in Orlando, you can expect to pay $3.22 for a loaf of bread, $1.59 for a half-gallon of milk, and $1.60 for a carton of eggs.

-To get a true look at the cost of living in the area, take a look at how Orlando compares to two similarly-sized cities, as well as a larger metro like New York City.
+To get a true look at the cost of living in the area, take a look at how Orlando compares to a similarly sized city, as well as a larger metro like New York City.

 How’s the Orlando job market?